Nandakishore695/Basic-React-Example-For-Beginner/README.md

   }
 }
 ```
+**What is Stateful and Stateless component in react?**
+- A 'stateful' component, known as a class component, manages its state.
+- A 'stateless' component, known as a functional component, doesn't manage its state.

 **What are react hooks?**
-- React Hooks are introduced in version 16.
+- React Hooks are introduced in the 16-version.
 - React hooks are inbuilt functions that allow functional components to manage state and lifecycle events.

   **Types of Hooks**